-Last night we read Mole’s Sunrise by Jeanne Willis (Walker Books, 2012) – a lovely little book for children aged 3-7 years (edging into the “too young” category for my 7y/o but he was OK with it).
+Last night we read Mole’s Sunrise by Jeanne Willis (Walker Books, 2012, for children aged 3-7 years).

 Vole gets up early to go and watch the sunrise and Mole comments that he’s never seen one – so Vole takes him and the two friends sit and enjoy it with a couple of other friends, chatting about how the sun looks and the warmth it gives.